NIEHS/SmartScope/docs/source/installation/podman_docker.rst

 4. Run the docker-compose file.
 On the first run, this should build the images and start the pods.

+    .. note:: This process takes a few minutes to complete when the smartscope images needs to be built.

     .. code-block:: bash

         #This will build and run all the pods as a daemon